krestfield/docs/certdog/redhat_install.md

 Follow the steps below to configure the firewall to forward the standard ports of 443 and 80 to these internal ports

 Note that until you configure a trusted SSL certificate you will be presented with browser warnings when navigating to this address.
-See the [Post Install](#post-install) section below to configure a trusted SSL certificate
+See the [Post Install](#post-install) section below to configure this and other items

 <br>